ecfm/CMU-MultimodalSDK/README.md

 # News

-**Update** CMU-Multimodal SDK V 1.0.1 is released.
-Please be advised of major changes to the data structures due to improvements to data loading and downloading.
+**Update** CMU-MOSEI labels and COVAREP has been announced in CMU-Multimodal SDK V 1.0.2.

 # CMU-Multimodal SDK Version 1.0.1 (mmsdk)